Read facts you never knew about Bette Davis:

 At the time, actresses were supposed to be beautiful and glamorous in movies.
 Therefore, many actresses rejected the role of Mildred in Human Bondage.
 Bette actually wanted to play the ugly and unsympathetic Mildred and went all out in the role.
 People around her predicted it would be the end of her career, but it actually resulted in her first Academy Awards nomination.

 Bette’s court case to get out of her contract at Warner Bros. was seen as self-indulgent at the time.
 She was even called a ‘naughty young lady’ at the trial.
-But only six years later, Olivia de Havilland had a similar court case and won.
+Only six years later, Olivia de Havilland had a similar court case and won.

 When her second husband Arthur Farnsworth died from an untreated skull fracture, rumours were rampant that Bette had caused it by pushing him during one of their fights.
 There was even an inquest, but Bette was cleared of the accusations.